 13.)
 Click on the Save button to save the pipeline.
 Once saved, you can run it from the Pipelines page under Flow from the left menus as any other pipeline.

 In bioinformatics and computational biology, the vast and growing amount of data necessitates methods and tools that can process and analyze data in parallel.
 This demand gave birth to the scatter-gather approach, an essential pattern in creating pipelines that offers efficient data handling and parallel processing capabilities.
 In this tutorial, we will demonstrate how to create a CWL pipeline utilizing the scatter-gather approach.
-To this purpose, we will use two widely known tools: fastp and multiqc.
+To this purpose, we will use two widely known tools: and .
 Given the functionalities of both fastp and multiqc, their combination in a scatter-gather pipeline is incredibly useful.
 Individual datasets can be scattered across resources for parallel preprocessing with fastp.
 Subsequently, the outputs from each of these parallel tasks can be gathered and fed into multiqc, generating a consolidated quality report.
 This workflow not only accelerates the preprocessing of large datasets but also offers an aggregated perspective on data quality, ensuring that subsequent analyses are built upon a robust foundation.

 First, we create the two tools: fastp and multiqc.
 For this, we need the corresponding Docker images and CWL tool definitions.
-Please, look up this part of our help sites to learn more how to import a tool into ICA.
+Please, look up this of our help sites to learn more how to import a tool into ICA.
 In a nutshell, once the CWL tool definition is pasted into the editor, the other tabs for editing the tool will be populated.
 To complete the tool, the user needs to select the corresponding Docker image and to provide a tool version (could be any string).

 For this demo, we will use the publicly available Docker images: quay.io/biocontainers/fastp:0.20.0--hdbcaa40_0 for fastp and docker.io/ewels/multiqc:v1.15 for multiqc.
-In this tutorial one can find how to import publicly available Docker images into ICA.
+In this one can find how to import publicly available Docker images into ICA.

 Furthermore, we will use the following CWL tool definitions: